IOTGroupDev/AstraLink/IMPLEMENTATION_EXAMPLES.md

     const allowed = await this.rateLimiter.checkLimit(
       key,
       limit.maxPoints,
-      limit.duration,
+      limit.duration
     );

     if (!allowed) {
-      const remaining = await this.rateLimiter.getRemaining(key, limit.maxPoints);
+      const remaining = await this.rateLimiter.getRemaining(
+        key,
+        limit.maxPoints
+      );
       throw new ForbiddenException(
         `Rate limit exceeded.
 You have ${remaining} requests remaining.
-Upgrade your subscription for more.`, );
+Upgrade your subscription for more.` );
     }